RunestoneInteractive/thinkcspy/_sources/SimplePythonData/Variables.rst

     print(day)

 A great deal of programming is about having the computer remember things.
 For example, we might want to keep track of the number of missed calls on your phone.
-Each time another call is missed, we will arrange to update or change the variable so that it will always reflect the correct value.
+Each time another call is missed, we can arrange to update or change the variable so that it will always reflect the correct value.

 **Check your understanding**